NVIDIA/FasterTransformer/docs/bert_guide.md

     [INFO] batch_size 32 seq_len 32 layer 12 FT-CPP-time 16.51 ms (100 iterations)
     ```

-    1.3 Run FasterTransformer BERT under FP16 on C++
+    3 Run FasterTransformer BERT under FP16/BF16 on C++

     So far, we use the FP32 to run the FasterTransformer.
 If we use the volta or newer NVIDIA GPU, we can use tensor core when we use the FP16.
+BF16 is only supported after Ampere NVIDIA GPU (SM 80).

-    To use the FP16, we only need to set the `<is_use_fp16>` flag to 1 like following:
+    To use the FP16, we only need to set the `<data_type>` flag to 1 like following:

     ```bash
     ./bin/bert_gemm 32 32 12 64 1 0
     ./bin/bert_example 32 12 32 12 64 1 0 0
     ```

+    To use the BF16, we only need to set the `<data_type>` flag to 2.

-    Note that the configuration of FP32 and FP16 are different, so we need to generate the configuration again.
+    Note that the configuration of FP32 and FP16/BF16 are different, so we need to generate the configuration again.

     The outputs should be like to the following: